NaraJeamfry/workfully-codechallenge/docs/Decisions and reasonings.md

 * I thought about sending oldBalance and newBalance after each operation, but I feel like it's better to just send the status after the operation, as that makes the response more similar to the status request.
-* All errors return an error 400, instead of using the more meaningful 404 for not found and other similar errors.
-This is because as a bank API, we want to make sure we do not leak *any* information, like existing accounts, to any user.
+* The errors do not cover "PermissionDenied" and similar things, not because we do not have users and auth, but because we want to hide knowledge from bad actors.
+API Requests that hit accounts we cannot access should return an AccountNotFound error.

 ## Project Architecture